karunakar1308/devops-interview-prep/panel-member-insights.md

 ### **Closing (5 minutes):**

-**You:** "Last question—what's your vision for the ideal developer experience on the Humana DevOps platform?
+**You:** "Last question—what's your vision for the ideal developer experience on the  DevOps platform?
 If you could wave a magic wand, what would change?"

 **[They share vision]**